 - Mogao Caves – Gansu, China.
 Group of 492 Buddhist rock-cut temples and cells adorned with huge amount of rock paintings and sculptures.
 Construction started in 366 AD.

 - Elephanta Caves – Maharashtra, India.
 Group of five Hindu and two Buddhist rock cut caves.
-Caves have been made mainly in 5 - 8th centuries AD.
+Caves have been made mainly in the 5th - 8th centuries AD.
 Caves contain ornate sculptural groups.

 - Ellora Caves – Maharashtra, India.
 One of the most impressive rock-cut architectural monuments in the world, built between 550 - 1000 AD.
 34 caves contain Buddhist, Hindu and Jain sanctuaries.
 Includes Kailasanatha (Kailash Temple) - possibly the most splendid rock-cut cave in world.

 - Derinkuyu Underground City, Kaymaklı Underground City and more than 30 other onderground cities of Cappadocia - Nevşehir, Turkey.
-Unique rock-cut cities made in volcanic rock since the times of Hittites (16th century BC).
+Unique rock-cut cities made in volcanic rock since the times of Hittites (the 16th century BC).
 Intensely used also by Early Christians, often contain high quality artwork.

 - Tokalı Kilise and other rock churches of Göreme - Nevşehir, Turkey.
-Rock hew churches in unusual cliff formations - fairy chimneys.
-Churches built here mainly in 9th - 11th century, contain some of the best Byzantine frescoes in world.
+Rock hewn churches in unusual cliff formations - fairy chimneys.
+Churches built here mainly in the 9th - 11th century, contain some of the best Byzantine frescoes in world.

 - Tunnel under Kızıl River – Sinop Province, Turkey.
-Possibly world’s oldest underwater tunnel, built several thousand years ago for defensive purposes.
+Possible world’s oldest underwater tunnel, built several thousand years ago for defensive purposes.